Deltares/Koswat/koswat/plots/README.md

 At the root of this module we define the generic protocols and classes.
 - `utils.py`: Contains all relevant methods that could be used across the entire module.
 Eventually could be moved to __init__.py.
 - `KoswatPlotProtocol`: `Protocol` to represent a `Koswat` object that needs to be plotted.
+- `KoswatFigureContextHandler`: Context handler that initializes a `matplotlib.figure` instance and exports its plots to a defined `pathlib.Path` during `__exit__`.
+- `PlotExporterProtocol`: Contract needed to be fulfilled when defining concrete exporters related to plots.